By Dennis Abrams | @DennisAbrams2

 Brian Conaghan received the Costa Children’s Book Award for The Bombs That Brought Us Together (Bloomsbury), which the judges say is “Tender yet also hilariously funny…a necessary take on modern life in extraordinary circumstances.”

-At The Guardian Danuta Kean writes that Conaghan “offers hope to unpublished writers with piles of rejection slips from literary agents and publishers, having received more than 200 refusals for his debut When Mr Dog Bites, which was published in 2014.
-The book went on to be shortlisted for the Carnegie medal.”
+At The Guardian Danuta Kean writes that Conaghan “offers hope to unpublished writers with piles of rejection slips from literary agents and publishers, having received more than 200 refusals for his debut The Boy Who Made it Rain, which was published in 2011.
+His next book, When Mr Dog Bites, was shortlisted for the Carnegie medal”

 The winner in each category, selected from 596 total entries, will each receive £5,000 (US$6,200) and go into a head-to-head competition for the title of 2016 Costa Book of the Year.